 This book describes anxiety-caused behaviour patterns and gives advice on how to help children cope with anxieties, including information on anxiety problems unique to youth.

-Thank you to our friends in Mood, Anxiety, and Psychosis Services and Healthy Minds/Healthy Children - Outreach and Continuing Education for their contributions.
+Thank you to our friends from Calgary Public Library, Mood, Anxiety, and Psychosis Services and Healthy Minds/Healthy Children - Outreach and Continuing Education for their contributions.

 This material is designed for information purposes only.
 It should not be used in place of medical advice, instruction and/or treatment.
 If you have specific questions, please contact your doctor or appropriate health care professional.